ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

     # With this...
      - %UserProfile%\.aws\credentials:/home/airflow/.aws/credentials:ro
     ```

-    * Here we are specifying a volume, so when we run our container, the local folder where our AWS credentials are stored will be "synced" with a folder in the created containers.
-This will allow our Docker containers to find the AWS credentials and successfully run our scripts.

 1. Increase CPU and Memory in Docker Desktop resource settings to whatever you think your PC can handle.